landscape-ecohydrology/landscape-ecohydrology.github.io/Opportunities/README.md

 <img src="/assets/img/blog/nature-aerial-photography-natural-landscape-reflection-water-resources-natural-environment-1503703-pxhere.com.jpg" style="float:right;width:40%;height:auto"/>

-## The Sustainable Watersheds Group is recruiting two PhD students in water quality modeling to start in August 2024!
+## The Sustainable Watersheds Group is recruiting two PhD students in water quality modelling for August 2024!

-The Sustainable Watersheds Group in the Department of Environmental Sciences at the University of Virginia is recruiting two PhD students to start in August 2024!
-We're looking for motivated and enthusiastic students that are interested in advancing our knowledge of the natural infrastructure in the environment (e.g. streams, wetlands, lakes) as nature-based solutions to protect our environment.
+The Sustainable Watersheds Group in the Department of Environmental Sciences at the University of Virginia is recruiting two PhD students for August 2024!
+We're looking for motivated and enthusiastic students that are interested in advancing our knowledge of the natural infrastructure in the environment (e.g. streams, wetlands, lakes) as nature-based solutions to protect our water resources.

 ### Available Positions